 It was noticed that some of the Category A temples do not have a youth committee to take over the management once the senior members retire.
-There are some cases whereby due to negligence of the previous owners of the temple, the temple is freedom of the Sinking Valley matters relating to the Gon now taken over by the youths who organise various festivals and activities.
+There are some cases whereby due to negligence of the previous owners of the temple, the temple is now taken over by the youths who organise various festivals and activities.
 The youths in Jalan Loke Yew manages the Muneswarar temple and celebrates the important festivals whereas the youths in Jalan Cheras had taken over the Muneswarar temple and are now using its premises as a tuition class.

-^{4.} Arasaratnam, S., Ibid., p.
+4. Arasaratnam, S., Ibid., p.
 168.

-whereby youths are only sought after by the management to render voluntary manual service.
+A sad case to note is the situation that exist now whereby youths are only sought after by the management to render voluntary manual service.
 Whenever an important festival approaches, these youths will be seen decorating the outer areas of the temple, going house-to-house for donations and other tasks which needs physical strength.
 These type of occurrings are quite familiar with Category B temples where a lot of Indians live near the temple.
 The Category A temples, with their financial stability, either employs outside workers or use the services of their own employed workers.